ctrahey/k8s-setup/README.md

 @todo There are still portions of the script that hard code values specific to me, and therefore require touch-ups for sharing (like username created on hosts).
 These should be factored out to config.yaml

+1. Flash SDCard (e.g. BalenaEtcher).
+Remove and re-insert to get system-boot mounted
+2. copy bootdir_base (custom kernel) (this step could be removed by minting a fresh image)
+3. Run this script to customize cloud-init
+4. Boot up!
 ```commandline
 ./configure-sdcard.py -d /Volumes/system-boot -t worker -i 1
 ```